MENU

 1989

-Inspired by Archbishop Patrick Flores, Catholic Life Insurance — under the leadership of J. Michael Belz — led fundraising efforts to build Casa de Padres, a retirement residence for priests, which was constructed by general contractor Jim Smith.
+Inspired by Archbishop Patrick Flores, Catholic Life Insurance — under the leadership of J. Michael Belz — leads fundraising efforts to build Casa de Padres, a retirement residence for priests, which was constructed by general contractor Jim Smith.

 1990